DataDog/the-monitor/elasticsearch/how_to_monitor-elasticsearch_performance.md

 * Cluster health and node availability
 * Resource saturation and errors

 As you monitor Elasticsearch metrics along with node-level system metrics, you will discover which areas are the most meaningful for your specific use case.
-Read [part 2][part-2-link] of our series to learn how to start collecting and visualizing the Elasticsearch metrics that matter most to you.
+Read [Part 2][part-2-link] to learn how to start collecting and visualizing the Elasticsearch metrics that matter most to you, or check out [Part 3][part-3-link] to see how you can monitor Elasticsearch metrics, request traces, and logs in one platform.
+In [Part 4][part-4-link], we'll discuss how to solve five common Elasticsearch performance and scaling problems.

 [elastic-home]: https://www.elastic.co/products/elasticsearch
 [Apache-Lucene]: https://lucene.apache.org/